Brian-hongyan/3D-MCTS/README.md

 ### Step2: Prepare the fragment library

-You can use the library that we provide in frags/fragment.txt or modify it according to your need.
+We provide a fragment library comes from small molecule drugs: ```frags/fragment.txt```.
+We recommend users to modify it according specific needs.
-You can transform the customized fragments to building blocks needed by 3D-MCTS using ```prepare_building_blocks.py```:
+We also provide a script to help users transform their customized fragments to building blocks needed by 3D-MCTS using ```prepare_building_blocks.py```:

 ```
 python prepare_building_blocks.py --frag customized_frags.smi --o customized_building_blocks.smi